Tutorial - Federated Cluster Detection with k-FED#

 This tutorial makes a couple of assumptions about your setup that need to be met for the tutorial to run end-to-end without modification.

-You have 4 devices registered and Available in OctaiPipe
+1. You have 4 devices registered and Available in OctaiPipe

-The devices have InfluxDB running on them
+2. The devices have InfluxDB running on them

 You can run the tutorial with fewer devices, but you will not be able to run the automatic data setup and results will vary from those we have tested.

 If assumption 2 is not met, you will need to adjust all configs in this tutorial to use your data loading and writing methods.
-Take a look at the data loading and writing utilities for mor information.
+Take a look at the data loading and writing utilities for more information.

 Getting data onto the device#

-This step adds data to the devices using the add_data_to_devices
+This step adds data to the devices using the add_data_to_devices function.

-If you cannot run this, the data can be added manually to bucket test-bucket
+If you cannot run this, the data can be added manually to bucket test-bucket and measurement bearing-{i} where i is the client number.

-Note that the function below will assign data from the ./data/client
+Note that the function below will assign data from the ./data/client folders in order of the device_ids list, so data from ./data/client_0 will be added to the first device.

 We are using the NASA ball bearing dataset which shows failure states of 4 separate ball bearings.
 We will assume each ball bearing is connected to one OctaiPipe device.